Secondary research: Primary research vs secondary research

 Primary research is research that is collected firsthand and is original to the person using it.
 When conducting primary research, the goal is to answer questions that have not been answered in the published literature.
 Additionally, the research has to be verified by others to help eliminate one's own biases.
 Primary research can be a survey, observation, or an interview.
 This type of research tends to be more time consuming and can be costly.
-If possible, secondary research should be done before primary research, to determine what information is not already available.
+If possible, secondary research should be done before primary research.

 Secondary research is based on already published data and information gathered from other conducted studies.
 It is a common practice by researchers to conduct secondary research before primary research in order to determine what information is not already available.
 Secondary research is an easy place to start when starting a new research project.
 Secondary research can vary in credibility depending on where the data is coming from and who is sharing research.